 Base pay is the foundation of our executive compensation package.
 Base pay is based on the executive officer's responsibilities, role in the organization, level and type of work experience, and individual job performance.
-Our practice in establishing executive base pay, and that for other employees and managers, is to determine the market median or "50th percentile" among comparable companies.
+Our practice in establishing executive base pay, and that for other managers and employees, is to determine the market median or "50th percentile" among comparable companies.
 This data is obtained through our third party compensation consultant.
-We engage a compensation consultant to review and benchmark competitive market pay data on no less than a bi-annual basis.
+We expect to engage a compensation consultant to review and benchmark competitive market pay data on no less than a bi-annual basis.

 The Company utilizes a market-based job evaluation system to establish and ensure equitable, competitive pay levels throughout the organization.
-Salary grades and ranges are established by evaluating positions based on the external market data and internal equity.
-Each executive officer, as well as other managers and administrative employees, is assigned to a salary grade.
+Salary grades and pay ranges are established by evaluating positions based on the external market data and internal equity.
+Each executive officer, like other employees, is assigned to a salary grade.
 Broad ranges of salary are associated with each grade.
-The position within the salary grade/pay range for each executive officer is determined based on their respective level of experience, skill and demonstrated performance.
+The position within the salary grade/pay range for a position is determined based on the respective required level of experience, skill and demonstrated performance.

-Base pay and salary grade also play a role in determining other short- and long-term incentive compensation awards.
+Base pay and salary grade also play a factor in determining other short- and long-term incentive compensation awards.
 Short-term incentive awards are reflected as a percentage of base salary and long-term incentives are based on an executive officer's salary grade.